Simplifying Life Insurance in India

 1. Pre-Nationalisation Period of Reinsurance Industry in India

-In 1961, the central government made it a rule for every insurance company to surrender a specific percentage of premiums to initiate the reinsurance companies.
-The name of these two companies were: Indian Reinsurance Corporation and Indian Guarantee and General Company.
-The agreed percentage were distributed equally between the two reinsurer groups.
+In 1961, the Indian government required all insurance companies to give a portion of their premiums to support the creation of local reinsurance companies.
+Two such companies were established: the Indian Reinsurance Corporation and the Indian Guarantee and General Company.
+The premiums were split equally between these two reinsurers.

 2. Post-Nationalisation Phase of Reinsurance Business in India